Zürich

 Maiuki offers stylish fashion and accessories from young designers and newcomers.
 If you are looking for unique and handmade products, this is the place to look for it, the perfect souvenir to bring back home.

 A shop like no other.
-The Dada movement started in this building and still today the spirit of Dada is kept alive.
+The Cabaret Voltaire Shop presents avant-garde art exhibitions, live jazz sessions, houses a hip cafe and bar.
+The Dada movement started in this building and the spirit of the movement is kept alive.
 In the shop you can get the perfect souvenirs for art lovers, they sell Dada products as well as objects from young designers.
 If you are looking for a unique design, that unusual item, then this is the shop to head for.

 Switzerland can be visited visa-free for up to 90 days by citizens of most European countries, Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend contacting the embassy or consulate in your country.
 International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
 Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.